alakin4/ondata/_posts/2018-08-14-geborgenheit-und-mit-in-daten.md

 ---
-permalink: /re-publica18-zukunfte-bauen/
+permalink: /Geborgenheit-und-mit-in-daten/
-title: "re:publica 18: Zukünfte bauen"
+title: "Geborgenheit.
+Und/mit/in Daten."
 date: 2018-06-20 22:51:54 +0200
 last_modified_at: 2018-06-20 22:52:00 +0200
 excerpt: "Die re:publica 18 war.
 Und eine Track war einen Schritt weiter als die anderen: Cancel the Apocalypse!
 They say the future is not what it used to be.
 Das hoffe ich auf jeden Fall.
 Also mitmachen, weil die Zukünfte davon abhängen."